MJAlconcel8/apexauto/README.md

 - `GET /orders/{orderId}/loan` — read-only loan calculator for an already-created order

 For the new flow, financing is configured per vehicle before checkout through cart lines.

+### Payments

+- `GET /payments` — list all payments
+- `GET /payments/{paymentId}` — get one payment by ID
+- `GET /payments/status/{paymentStatusId}` — list all payments with a specific payment status
+- `POST /payments` — create a new payment for an order
+- `PUT /payments/{paymentId}` — update editable payment fields
+- `PATCH /payments/{paymentId}/status` — update only the payment status
+- `DELETE /payments/{paymentId}` — delete a payment by ID

+### Order Payments

+- `GET /orders/{orderId}/payment` — get the payment attached to a specific order
+- `POST /orders/{orderId}/payment` — create a payment for a specific order
+- `DELETE /orders/{orderId}/payment` — delete the payment attached to a specific order

+### User Payments

+- `GET /users/{userId}/payments` — list all payments for orders owned by a specific user

+### Payment Statuses

+- `GET /payment-statuses` — list all payment statuses
+- `GET /payment-statuses/{paymentStatusId}` — get one payment status by ID
+- `POST /payment-statuses` — create a reusable payment status such as PENDING, PAID, FAILED, or REFUNDED

+### Cart Statuses

+- `GET /cart-statuses` — list all cart statuses
+- `GET /cart-statuses/{cartStatusId}` — get one cart status by ID
+- `POST /cart-statuses` — create a reusable cart status such as ACTIVE, CHECKED_OUT, or ABANDONED

 ## End-to-End Testing Flow (Registration to Checkout)